 Painting your brick fireplace is easy and can totally transform your space.
 I love a white brick fireplace and is likely one of my favorite looks for a fireplace.
 Let me show you how to paint a brick fireplace and refresh your space.

 We have lived in our current home seven years and since the day I moved in, actually the day we toured the house and wrote the offer, I have wanted to paint the brick fireplace in the family room.
-Here is an easy, sure proof way to paint brick on your fireplace.

 My husband would have nothing to do with it and wouldn’t entertain the idea of touching the brick no matter how much I pleaded.
 He was (key word was) a die hard, you never paint brick, kind of guy.
 So, for seven years I endured the big elephant in the room always trying to decorate around it to lighten up the space.
 Now, don’t get me wrong…I love brick and red/orange brick has it’s places in the right setting; just not my family room.

 Affiliate links are provided below.
 Please see my full disclosure.